Representations of The Body in Alien

 As Ripley follows the pre-flight procedures, the Alien emerges from a recess in the dark interior of the shuttlecraft to threaten her once again.
 What happens next is interesting.
 Before she confronts the Alien, Ripley first withdraws into a closet and seals her exposed body inside a spacesuit, retreating into a self-imposed repression of her female biology / sexuality.
 The editing intercuts Ripley climbing into the suit with the probing jaws of the Alien.
 Clover has noted the willingness of the male slasher film viewer to

 “juxtapose a body re-barriered through the pristine white suit with the vicious physicality of the Alien.”
-(55) By climbing into the spacesuit, Ripley has effectively thrown in her lot with the patriarchy by neutralizing the threat of her own body.
-She then ejects the Alien, blasting it out the airlock and using the shuttlecraft’s engines to propel it into oblivion.
-Her actions secure the technological environment of the shuttlecraft for her and Jones, but they also ensure the continued repression of female biology / sexuality for the benefit of the patriarchy.
+By climbing into the spacesuit, Ripley has effectively thrown in her lot with the patriarchy by neutralizing the threat of her own body.
+She then ejects the Alien into space, blasting it out the airlock.
+Her actions secure the shuttlecraft for her and Jones, but they also ensure the continued repression of female biology / sexuality for the benefit of the patriarchy.

-In the closing sequence of the film Ripley has almost entirely reverted to being an archetypal virgin astronaut.
-She diligently notes the loss of Company employees and assets in a final log entry before submitting to hyper-sleep, reliant on the life-support systems of the shuttlecraft.
-Her continued survival in deep space inevitably means the acceptance of science and technology, and to secure her position in this technological environment she has once again made rigid the naturally flexible boundaries of her body and (r)ejected the monstrous biology / sexuality that threatened the mechanisms of repression.
-Recording her log entry, the cat in her lap, she is now transformed into a soporific, reassuringly maternal figure by the concealment of her body under the soft lines of a silk dressing gown.
-James Kavanagh is actually close to the true meaning of this characterisation when he writes of it satirically:
+In the film’s closing sequence Ripley diligently notes the loss of Company employees and assets in a final log entry before she goes to hyper-sleep.
+She has (r)ejected the monstrous biology / sexuality that threatened the mechanisms of repression and she has again made rigid the naturally flexible boundaries of her body.
+She is portrayed now as a soporific, reassuringly maternal figure as she coddles her cat and conceals her body under the soft lines of a silk dressing gown.
+James Kavanagh is actually close to the true purpose of this characterisation when he writes of it satirically:

 “We are, as an audience, in the end “masculinized” by and through the very figure by and through whom we were earlier “feminized”.
 The same body does for both, and that body is female.”
-(57) Ripley has not so much defended the patriarchy as defeated a common enemy, temporarily becoming a masculine figure for the duration of the final confrontation in order to draw on the power traditionally granted only to male heroes.
-If any proof were needed then her use of a blatantly phallic dart gun provides it.
-Once the Alien has been destroyed, she reverts to being a feminine, and above all, a maternal figure.
+In order to draw on the power traditionally granted only to male heroes, Ripley transformed temporarily into a masculine figure during the final confrontation – and used a blatantly phallic dart gun to defeat the Alien.
+Once the Alien is destroyed, she reverts to being a feminine, and above all, a maternal figure.
 In this context we can see how Ripley’s fractured identity is re-stabilised in this penultimate shot by the presence of the cat, an affirmation of her femininity and a reminder of the recurring theme throughout the film.
 It is an image of mother and child.

 In this essay I have argued for an alternative reading of Alien that constructs a unified theory by applying specific historical context to the analysis.
-I believe this has been lacking, although not entirely absent, in the previous critical analyses of the film.
-Carol Clover has identified the studied application and subtle manipulation of slasher film conventions in Alien, (58) and the influence of the slasher genre is an indicator of the extent to which the film can be considered as a product of the zeitgeist.
+I believe this context has been lacking, although not entirely absent, in the previous critical analyses of the film.
+Carol Clover has identified the studied application and subtle manipulation of slasher film conventions in Alien, and the contemporary popularity of the slasher genre is an indicator of the extent to which the film can be considered as a product of the zeitgeist.
 Clover has shown that the slasher genre has considerable historical specificity, and I believe the same is true of Alien.
-However, critics have been reluctant to investigate this aspect of the film – and when they have broached it they have discussed broad relations only, preferring to limit the discourse to a specific theoretical framework.
-James Kavanagh, for example, presents only conjecture:
+Many previous critical analyses have discussed broad relations only, or limited the discourse to a specific theoretical framework.
+For example, James Kavanagh presents only conjecture:

 “Alien seems to take up rather enthusiastically the ideological semes of feminism and to reproduce them in an interesting form.”
-(59) In my opinion, this does not do justice to the intricate system of representation that the film constructs.
-I have attempted to develop a theory of the film that interprets it as a complex expression of contemporary anxieties about the new technologies opening up and invading the human body, with specific reference to reproductive science and in vitro fertilisation.
+In my opinion, this does not do justice to the intricate system of representation that the film constructs.
+This essay has attempted to develop a theory of the film that interprets it as a complex expression of contemporary anxieties about the new technologies opening up and invading the human body, with specific reference to reproductive science and in vitro fertilisation.

-Unlike Alien, critics have analysed the subsequent three films in the saga with the reference to historical context that the first film has so far been denied.
-The sequel, Aliens (1986), is often cited as a film that submits to the vocal pro-life movement and dominant conservative politics of the era.
-Considered by Constance Penley (60) to be a regression from the egalitarian principles and the sexual equality introduced in Alien, Amy Taubin similarly regards it as
+Unlike Alien, subsequent films in the saga have been analysed with reference to historical context.
+Aliens (1986) is cited as a film that submits to America’s vocal pro-life movement and dominant conservative politics of the era.
+It is considered by Constance Penley to be a regression from the egalitarian principles and the sexual equality introduced in Alien.
+Amy Taubin similarly regards the film as:

 “A Pentagon-inspired family-values picture for the Reagan 80s… New Age assault rifles and grenade launchers are fetishised, as is the nuclear family.”
-(61) In addition, Amy Taubin has also proposed a reading of Alien3 that considers the film in the context of the Aids epidemic, gay activism and women’s struggle for abortion rights.
-Themes of gestation and contagion are explored, as the Alien preys on and decimates the outcast population of Fury 161, an off-world prison colony operated by the Company.
-Taubin writes:
+In addition Taubin has proposed a reading of Alien 3 that considers the social context of the Aids epidemic, gay activism and women’s struggle for abortion rights.
+Themes of gestation and contagion are explored as the Alien preys on the outcast population of prison colony Fury 161.

-Filmmakers and critics alike have recognised the Alien’s potency as a representation of body horror with the power to evoke a multitude of anxieties about human biology.
-As the critical analysis of the Alien saga reveals, the precise nature of the horror changes within the context of each film, and this is what makes the Alien so powerful and enduring – and so problematic.
-Each film has been able to derive new meaning from the figure of the Alien, as its presence transforms each new terrain into a fertile landscape in which contemporary issues relating to the body can be explored.
-J. P. Telotte has argued that the ‘specular space’ of the screen and the ‘blind space’ of the psyche are combined to greatest effect in the fantasy genres of science fiction and horror.
+The critical analysis of the Alien saga reveals that the precise nature of the horror changes in the context of each film, and this is what makes the Alien so powerful and enduring – and so problematic.
+Each film has been able to derive new meaning from the figure of the Alien, its presence creating a fertile landscape in which contemporary issues relating to the body can be explored.
+J. P. Telotte has argued that the ‘specular space’ of the screen and the ‘blind space’ of the psyche are combined to greatest effect in the genres of science fiction and horror: